Skip to main content

 Posts

-Brand: Audio Technica Model: MSR7 One of my objectives on my visit to Japan was to sample some headphones and by chance the airport had a decent selection from Sony and Audio Technica.
-Unfortunately they didn't have the M70x or MDR1a, but had the ATH SR5, MSR7 and new SR9!
-I was hesitant to try the $449 SR9 and truthfully they did sound better than the MSR7, but felt like they required an amp to bring out its full potential.
-The MSR7 was my main audition and after sampling tracks for 15 minutes purchased a pair.
-True, Amazon sells them for the same price, but I felt it makes more sense to support the airport stores so they continue stocking cool stuff to check out on future layovers.
-Specs Speakers : 45mm closed back drivers Sensitivity: 100db/mW Frequency: 5 - 40,000 Hz Max Input Power: 2,000 mW Impedance: 35 ohms Weight (w/o cable): 290g It has similar specs to the ATH M50x with just greater frequency range and input power capacity.
+Audio-Technica MSR7 Review One of my main objectives during my visit to Japan was to sample some headphones, and I stumbled upon a decent selection at the airport, including models from Sony and Audio-Technica.
+Although I couldn't find the M70x or MDR1a, I had the opportunity to try the ATH SR5, MSR7, and the new SR9.
+While the SR9 sounded better than the MSR7, I felt it required an amp to really shine.
+Ultimately, I focused on the MSR7, and after a 15-minute audition, I decided to purchase a pair.
+Although Amazon sells them for the same price, I wanted to support the airport stores so they continue stocking cool gear for future layovers.
+Specifications Speakers: 45mm closed-back drivers Sensitivity: 100 dB/mW Frequency Range: 5 - 40,000 Hz Max Input Power: 2,000 mW Impedance: 35 ohms Weight (without cable): 290g The MSR7 has similar specs to the ATH M50x but boasts a greater frequency range and input power capacity.
+The Good The MSR7 is a worthy contender and a great comple...

 Pilot Fountain Pen - Con-50 Ink Converter

-Picked up the Con-50 Ink Converter for the Pilot Metropolitan Fountain Pen.
-While the stock Ink Converter that comes with the Pen works fine, its a nuisance to gauge how much ink is left and I had it run out of ink in the middle of a Business Meeting.
-The Con-50 works just like the Platinum Ink Converter and I was able to ink the pen quickly with little mess.
-While the Con-50 holds less ink, at least I can tell when I'm near empty.
-I can start estimating how many days or weeks it takes between refills.
-Update 1/12/17 What a piece of crap!
-The CON-50 Converter CRACKED!
-I had a total mess and had to disassemble and clean the pen.
-Reverted back to the stock CON-20 Converter for now.
-This is my third (3) experience so far with Amazon sending stuff that either breaks, leaks or cracks.
-Totally bummed.
+Update on the Con-50 Ink Converter for the Pilot Metropolitan I recently picked up the Con-50 ink converter for my Pilot Metropolitan fountain pen.
+While the stock CON-20 ink converter that comes with the pen works fine, I found it a nuisance to gauge how much ink was left.
+It was especially frustrating when it ran out of ink in the middle of a business meeting.
+Initial Impressions The Con-50 converter functions similarly to the Platinum ink converter, allowing me to fill the pen quickly and with minimal mess.
+Although it holds less ink, I appreciate that I can easily see when it’s getting low.
+This will help me start estimating how many days or weeks I can go between refills.
+Update (1/12/17) Unfortunately, my experience with the Con-50 took a turn for the worse.
+It cracked!
+I ended up with a total mess and had to disassemble and clean the pen thoroughly.
+I’ve reverted back to using the stock CON-20 converter for now.
+This marks my third frustrating experience with Amazon, where I...

 Fountain Pen# 3 -- Platinum Century #3776 -- Chartres Blue (Fine Point)